 What will happen when I see my GP?

-- feel that there’s no need for further investigation
+- Decide there’s no need for further investigation

-Being referred to a breast clinic doesn’t necessarily mean that you have breast cancer.
-It just means that more tests are needed to find out what’s going on.
+Being referred to a breast clinic does not mean you have breast cancer, just that further assessment is needed to find out what is going on.

 If you're worried about breast health or breast cancer you can speak to our breast care nurses for free by calling 0808 800 6000 or by email.